tranhuucanh/fastqr/BUILD.md

 # Building FastQR from Source

-This guide explains how to build FastQR from source, including building with custom versions of libqrencode and libvips (as required by LGPL).
+This guide explains how to build FastQR from source, including building with custom versions of libqrencode (as required by LGPL).

 ## 📋 Requirements